 Tenerife and Gran Canaria have a serious rivalry centered around Carnival festival.
 This yearly event takes place every February and draws crowds from all over the world.

-Right off the bat from the docks of Costa Adeje we were searching for whales and dolphins!
-Then immediately, within 30 minutes of taking off we saw a group of pilot whales off the coast.
+It didn’t take long to start searching for whales and dolphins on our boat tour with Tenerife.fun!
+Within 30 minutes of taking off we saw a group of pilot whales off the coast.
 We sat there amazed for quite awhile as a mother and baby whale swam circles around our boat.

 After that we cruised around the area spotting several other whales playing in the ocean.
 Even though it’s known as one of the best activities for what to do in Tenerife, you’re not always promised to see as much wildlife as we did.
 We definitely felt like it was our lucky day!